lvyupku/lvyupku.github.io/_pages/english.md

 ***Industry–University Collaborative Projects***

 1. Ministry of Education Industry–University Collaborative Education Project, No. 231105340010748, “Development of an Intelligent Autonomous Unmanned Systems Laboratory for Applied-Talent Education,” Oct.
 2023–Sep.
-2024, RMB 200,000, ongoing, Principal Investigator.
+2024, **Principal Investigator**.
 2. Shenzhen Technology University–Enterprise Joint Laboratory Project, No. 20231064010040, “OpenHarmony Joint Laboratory” with Guangdong Nine-Link Technology Co., Ltd., Apr.
 2023–Apr.
-2026, RMB 1 million, ongoing, participant.
+2026, participant.
 3. Industry-Sponsored Project, No. 20210202027, “Development of an Autonomous Glass-Curtain-Wall Cleaning Robot Based on Artificial Intelligence,” Sep.
 2021–Dec.
-2023, RMB 500,000, completed, Principal Investigator.
+2023, **Principal Investigator**.
 4. Shenzhen Technology University–Enterprise Collaborative Talent-Training Project, No. 201922002, “Shenzhen Jumper Technology–Medical Big Data Joint Laboratory,” Jun.
-2021–May 2024, RMB 1 million, completed, Principal Investigator.
+2021–May 2024, **Principal Investigator**.
 5. Ministry of Education Supply–Demand Matching Employment Education Project, No. 20230109806, “Human-Resource Capacity Enhancement for the Computer Science and Technology Program at Shenzhen Technology University,” Jan.
 2023–Dec.
-2023, RMB 20,000, completed, Principal Investigator.
+2023, **Principal Investigator**.
 6. Ministry of Education Supply–Demand Matching Employment Education Project, No. 20230103577, “Baidu Practical Training Base Project,” Jan.
 2023–Dec.
-2023, completed, participant.
+2023, participant.
 7. Ministry of Education Industry–University Collaborative Education Project, No. 202101207006, “Reform and Practice of a Computational-Thinking-Oriented University Computer Fundamentals Course in the Era of Big Data,” Mar.
 2021–Feb.
-2023, RMB 50,000, completed, Principal Investigator.
+2023, **Principal Investigator**.
 8. Ministry of Education Industry–University Collaborative Education Project, No. 202101207006, “Development of University Computer Fundamentals Courses at Universities of Applied Sciences under the New Engineering Education Initiative,” Mar.
 2021–Feb.
-2023, RMB 500,000, completed, participant.
+2023, participant.
 9. Ministry of Education Industry–University Collaborative Education Project, No. 201902259017, “Development of the Tencent–Shenzhen Technology University Artificial Intelligence Practice Base,” Sep.
 2020–Aug.
-2021, RMB 20,000, completed, participant.
+2021, participant.
 10. Ministry of Education Industry–University Collaborative Education Project, No. 201901215018, “AI Practice Teaching Platform Based on a vGPU Environment,” Oct.
 2019–Sep.
-2020, RMB 500,000, completed, participant.
+2020, participant.
 11. Ministry of Education Industry–University Collaborative Education Project, No. 201802083053, “Development of a Test Data Center Based on Artificial Intelligence Technologies,” Jan.
 2019–Dec.
-2019, RMB 10,000, completed, participant.
+2019, participant.

 ***Teaching and Education Reform Projects***

 1. Guangdong Provincial Higher Education Teaching Reform Project, “Exploration and Development of a High-Quality Applied-Talent Education System in Computer-Related Disciplines,” Oct.
 2024–Oct.
-2027, ongoing, participant.
+2027, participant.
 2. Fourth-Batch Textbook Pilot Application Project under the “101 Plan” for Undergraduate Computer Education Reform, Introduction to Computing, ongoing, Project Lead.
-3. General Teaching Reform Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202301010, “Theory and Practice of Developing a First-Class Undergraduate Computer Science and Technology Program at a University of Applied Sciences,” ongoing, Principal Investigator.
+3. General Teaching Reform Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202301010, “Theory and Practice of Developing a First-Class Undergraduate Computer Science and Technology Program at a University of Applied Sciences,” **Principal Investigator**.
-4. Distinctive Course Development Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202302012, Introduction to Machine Learning, ongoing, Principal Investigator.
+4. Distinctive Course Development Project of the College of Big Data and Internet, Shenzhen Technology University, No. BDI202302012, Introduction to Machine Learning, **Principal Investigator**.
 5. Education Research Project of the National Association for Computer Education in Higher Education, Fourth Quarter of 2022, “14th Five-Year Plan Textbook Development Project,” No. CERACU2022P47, University Computer Fundamentals, participant.
 6. Guangdong Provincial Higher Education Teaching Reform Project, No. 20211056040002, “Exploration of University Computer Fundamentals Course Reform at Universities of Applied Sciences,” Jan.
 2021–Dec.
-2022, RMB 100,000, completed, participant.
+2022, participant.
 7. Shenzhen Technology University Teaching Reform Research Project, No. 20181043, “Exploration of an I<sup>3</sup>-Integrated Applied-Talent Education System for Computer-Related Disciplines,” Nov.
 2018–Dec.
-2020, RMB 50,000, completed, participant.
+2020, participant.
 8. Shenzhen Technology University Teaching Reform Research Project, No. 20181051, “Innovative Teaching of University Computer Fundamentals Using the LEGO Mindstorms Robotic System under the New Engineering Education Initiative,” Dec.
 2018–Nov.
-2020, RMB 50,000, completed with an Excellent Rating, Principal Investigator.
+2020, **Principal Investigator**.

 Selected Publications